Textiles – Material Design and Technology General

 Course Outline

-The Materials Design and Technology course (in the context of TEXTILES) aims to provide students with an understanding of the design process used to produce garments.
-Students will learn about the fundamentals of design and how to apply these when creating a new textiles garment.
-Students will experiment with fabric embellishment techniques, such as beading, screen printing, dying, hand stitching and embroidery.
+The Materials Design and Technology course (in the context of TEXTILES) aims to provide students with an understanding of the design process used to create a textiles product.
+Students will experiment with fabric embellishment techniques, such as beading, screen printing, dying, hand stitching and machine embroidery.

 Possible career opportunities include: